taoteh1221/Open_Crypto_Tracker/README.txt

 Setting up a cron job for charts and price alerts by email / mobile phone text / Alexa / Google Home notifications (get notifications sent to you, even when your PC / Laptop is offline):

-If you want to take advantage of cron job based features like charts, chart data backups, price alerts, daily or weekly error log emails / etc, then the file cron.php (located in the primary directory of this app) must be setup as a cron job on your website's web server.
+If you want to take advantage of cron job based features like charts, chart data backups, price alerts, daily or weekly error log emails / etc, then the file cron.php (located in the primary directory of this app) must be setup as a cron job on your Raspberry Pi or website web server.

 If you run the automated setup / install script for Raspberry Pi (affordable low power single board computer) devices on home / internal networks, automatic cron job setup is offered as an option during this process.
-If you are using a full online website host for hosting a TLD website domain name remotely, consult your web server host's documentation or help desk for their particular method of setting up a cron job.
+If you are using a full stack website host for hosting a TLD website domain name remotely, consult your web server host's documentation or help desk for their particular method of setting up a cron job.

-Note that you should have the cron job run every 5, 10, 15, 20, or 30 minutes 24/7, based on how often you want alerts / any other cron based features to run.
-Setting up the cron job to run every 15 minutes is the recommended lowest time interval (if set any lower, the free exchange APIs may throttle / block your data requests temporarily on occasion for requesting data too frequently, which can negatively affect your alerts / charts).
+Note that you should have the cron job run every 5, 10, 15, 20, or 30 minutes 24/7, based on how often you want chart data points / alerts / any other cron based features to run.
+Setting up the cron job to run every 15 minutes is the RECOMMENDED lowest time interval (if set any lower, the free exchange APIs may throttle / block your data requests temporarily on occasion for requesting data too frequently, which can negatively affect your alerts / charts).

-Here is an example cron job command line for reference below (not including any cron parameters your host interface may require), to setup as the "command" within a cron job.
+Here is an example cron job command line for reference below (NOT including any cron parameters your host interface may require), to setup as the "command" within a cron job.
 Replace system paths in the example with the correct ones for your server (TIP - A very common path to PHP on a server is /usr/bin/php):

 /path/to/php -q /home/username/path/to/website/this_app/cron.php